-PREREQUISITE: Approved online application ADVISORY: Eligibility for ENGL-090
+PREREQUISITE: Approved online application ADVISORY: Eligibility for ENGL-090 a mandatory Orientation.
+Go to www.losmedanos.edu/cwee for information.

 Earn college credit while you learn on-the-job!
 For students whose current employment is related to their major.
 Students must be employed or formally volunteer, complete learning objectives, and work 75 paid hours or 60 volunteer hours for each unit of credit.
 SC